For Career Services

 You've seen it.
 A student who's sharp, capable, clearly has something to offer, and completely freezes when someone asks what they bring to a team or to their work.

-They reach for generic language.
+They reach for generic phrases.
 "Strong communicator."
 "Critical thinker."
 "Team player."
 Not wrong, just flat.
 It could describe anyone.
 It doesn't land in interviews, and it doesn't help them once they're in a role trying to figure out how to contribute.

 The usual advice doesn't help.
-"Just get some skills" adds to the pile without solving the underlying problem.
+"Just get some skills," adds to the pile without solving the underlying problem.
 Skills assessments assume there's already a skill to point to.
 Personality tests tell them who they are in general, not how they work.
 Resume workshops teach formatting, not self-understanding.

 What North does